 Troops flex their financial muscles in two distinct ways:

 The Girl Scout Cookie Program and the Fall Product Program organized by the council.
-All girl members are eligible to participate in two council-sponsored product program activities each year with volunteer supervision—the Girl Scout Cookie Program and the Fall Product Program.
+All youth members are eligible to participate in two council-sponsored product program activities each year with volunteer supervision—the Girl Scout Cookie Program and the Fall Product Program.
 Please remember, volunteers and Girl Scout council staff don’t sell cookies and other products—Girl Scouts do.

 Group money-earning activities organized by the troop (not by the council) that are planned and carried out by Girl Scouts (in partnership with volunteers) and that earn money for the group.
 Troop Money Earning Activity Request Form must be submitted at least four weeks prior to a planned event.